Redis Connector¶

 Defines the schema which will contain all tables that were defined without a qualifying schema name.

-This property is optional; the default is default
+This property is optional; the default is default.

-pair for the Redis server.
+The hostname:port pair for the Redis server.

 This property is required; there is no default.